-The vessel has an overall length of 43.6m, an overall beam of 15.7m, and a maximum draught of 1.6m.
+The vessel has an overall length of 43.6m, overall beam of 15.7m and maximum draught of 1.6m.
 It weighs 75t and can accommodate a crew of 13 personnel.
 It is equipped with a launch pad to operate fixed- or rotary-wing unmanned aerial vehicles (UAVs).

 It is also fitted with a stern launching ramp to deploy a 7m outboard rigid-hulled inflatable boat (RHIB) for the shipment of goods, policing intervention, and other special naval operations.